Ravenbrook/mps/procedure/review.rst

     Executing (proc.review.exit)[https://github.com/Ravenbrook/mps/blob/645200a25e5e415a2a2978d550b5251e0284c43e/procedure/review.rst#58-review-exit]

+    1. Start time 10:20.

 _`.exit.check`: Check that the exit criteria hold (see `.entry.criteria`_).

 - Record any transgressions, like::

-    1. exit.universal.quest: Question 5 answered in chat but not in docs.
+    2. exit.universal.quest: Question 5 answered in chat but not in docs.

 _`.exit.fix`: Fix transgressions, if it is feasible with low risk.
 Otherwise ask `.role.editor`_ to fix them.
 Record this action, and